neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Validation.rst

 * In MVC, the validation group ``Default`` and ``Controller`` is used.
 * In persistence, the validation group ``Default`` and ``Persistence`` is used.

+Additionally, it is possible to specify a list of validation groups at each controller action via the ``@FLOW3\ValidationGroups`` annotation.
+This way, you can override the default validation groups that are invoked on this action call, for example when you need to validate uniqueness of a property like an e-mail adress only in your createAction.

 A validator is only executed if at least one validation group overlap.

 The following example demonstrates this::